transpocamp/transportationcamp.org/events/phl2020/index.markdown

 # <center>Confirmed Date: April 25, 2020</center>

-*<center>Update: We are confirmed for April 25!
+*<center>We are now confirmed for the above date.
 Thanks for bearing with us!</center>*

 ## <a name="registration"></a> Registration

-<div style="width:100%; text-align:left;"><iframe src="https://eventbrite.com/tickets-external?eid=94730490447&ref=etckt" frameborder="0" height="393" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe></div>
+<div style="width:100%; text-align:left;"><iframe src="https://eventbrite.com/tickets-external?eid=94730490447&ref=etckt" frameborder="0" height="400" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe></div>

 ## <a name="scholarship"></a> \*\*NEW\*\* for 2020: The TCPHL Academic Innovation Award!

 TransportationCamp PHL is pleased to launch the **2020 TransportationCamp PHL Academic Innovation Award presented by David Klahar Consulting**!
 This award, the first of its kind for a TransportationCamp, challenges students to prepare a response to the following prompt:

-> Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
+> *Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
 Some modes provide robust interoperability in payment systems, such as EZ Pass which can be used by an automobile anywhere in the Northeast.
-Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.
+Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.*
 >
-> What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
+> *What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
 What actionable changes would you implement in this region, and why?
-How would these changes promote integrated mobility solutions?
+How would these changes promote integrated mobility solutions?*

 Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than March 14, 2020 at [this site](https://docs.google.com/forms/d/e/1FAIpQLSch14g_2RnTaq1cdmHLVbTJcFA3ozxlnGeQwKfm_ec-OPLT2w/viewform). **The winner shall receive the award, free admission to the conference, and a generous $500 scholarship!**